aarole/hashcrack/README.md

 * SHA-512

 ## Cracking
 Once the hash is identified, the program will perform a rainbow table attack to crack the hash.
+In addition to the hash, the crack function also needs the detected algorithm as one of the inputs.

+### Method
+The crack function performs a binary search using the appropriate list of precomputed hashes (determined by the identification function).

 ## TODO
+* Implement method to keep the tables updated
+* Improve website design